itzNotAshi/goscraper/README.md

 > This is part of a **monorepo** containing both frontend and backend components.
 Please fork the entire monorepo instead of cloning this backend separately.

-> [!TIP]
-> GoScraper is now open-sourced and self-deployable.
-Run your own goscraper instance

 ## Prerequisites

 Before starting the application, you need to set up Supabase and configure the required environment variables.